Deep Neural Networks Guided Ensemble Learning for Point Estimation: Acknowledgements

-This manuscript was supported by AbbVie.
-AbbVie participated in the review and approval of the content.
+This manuscript was supported by AbbVie Inc. AbbVie participated in the review and approval of the content.
 Tianyu Zhan is employed by AbbVie Inc., Haoda Fu is employed by Eli Lilly and Company, and Jian Kang is Professor in the Department of Biostatistics at the University of Michigan, Ann Arbor.
+Kang’s research was partially supported by NIH R01 GM124061 and R01 MH105561.
 All authors may own AbbVie stock.